AdobeDocs/graphql-mesh-gateway/src/pages/gateway/headers.md

 <InlineAlert variant="info" slots="text"/>

 All response header names must be unique.
-Conflicting header names will result in an error on mesh creation and update.
+Conflicting header names will result in an error when you try to create or update a mesh.

 ### Add response headers in your mesh file